Krystal Stadium

 Krystal Stadium is a multi-use stadium in Kherson, Ukraine.
 It is currently used mostly for football matches and is the home of FC Krystal Kherson.
-The stadium holds 3,400 spectators.
+The stadium has 3,400 seats and holds 15,000 spectators.

-It is located in the city's center not far from Dnieper and is surrounded by several parks such as the Kherson Fortress Park, the Glory Park, and the City Park.
+It is located in the city's center not far from the Dnieper river and is surrounded by several parks, such as the Kherson Fortress Park, the Glory Park, and the City Park.

-The stadium is in somewhat poorer condition and had ongoing renovations since 2017.
-Built in 1962, it has never been properly renovated ever since.
+The stadium is in somewhat poor condition and had ongoing renovations since 2017.
+Built in 1962, it has never been properly renovated.